MEET THE TEAM BEHIND THE FOUNDATION

 Lara is honored to be part of the George A. Romero Foundation team.
 She brings her knowledge of working with conventions for over 30 years.
 In addition to her work with the GARF, she actively supports films and actors in the horror industry.
 She is also an experienced fused glass artist.

-Among the Pittsburgh film community, Russ Streiner is best known as a film producer/director who is also at the center of film community leadership.
+Among the Pittsburgh film community, Russ Streiner is best known as a film producer and director who is also at the center of film community leadership.
 Russ is the founder and chair of the Pittsburgh Film Office (PFO).
 That leadership has enabled Pittsburgh to have one of the most effective film office operations in the United States.
 Among horror movie fans, Russ is best known for his role as “Johnny” in the 1968 George A. Romero classic Night of the Living Dead.
 Russ was also the producer of that film.
 In educational circles, Russ is a frequent mentor of young entrepreneurs and filmmakers in both classroom and online environments.

 SUBSCRIBE TO OUR NEWSLETTER.